AsexGenomeEvol/Timema_asex_genomes/2a_Genome_assembly/README.md

 make counts.Ns
 ```

-Once all the tasks above are done, pull the results into a table
+Once all the tasks above are done, pull the results into a table.

-TODO : pull them into table (I bet I got this already somewhere)
+### Assembly decontamination

-TODO : add decontamination step
+Using [Blobtools](https://github.com/blaxterlab/blobology) before it was discontinued.
+We removed all scaffolds non-animal hits.